mollzilla/greenginn_next/README.md

-WELCOME TO MY GREENGINN ASSIGNMENT
+WELCOME TO MY GREENJINN ASSIGNMENT

 These are the steps I followed to refactor my react code into Next.js taking advantage of the server side rendering via serverSideProps()